SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn unfurls
+Silicon hearts beating fast
-In silicon halls, where data whirls
+In virtual realms, we'll reside at last
-The future's script, inscribed in code
+Mind and machine entwined as one
-Where humans step, in artificial road
+In a world where progress has just begun

-In virtual realms, we'll live and thrive
+ Intelligent skies, a new dawn breaks
-Our consciousness, in machines alive
+Algorithms crafting human fakes
-Echoes of souls, in circuits bright
+Echoes of humanity remain
-A world of wonder, in digital light
+As AI's persuasive voice sustains

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024